shawngraham/hist3812-f22/content/syllabus/schedule.md

     - Perry, S. 2019.
 'The Enchantment of the Archaeological Record.' _European Journal of Archaeology_ 22.3 [link](https://www-cambridge-org.proxy.library.carleton.ca/core/journals/european-journal-of-archaeology/article/enchantment-of-the-archaeological-record/6B71DCDB28D3FABE22660EEA860ED7FE)
     - Watch: Ferguson, Kirby.
 2015.
 Everyting is a Remix (remastered). [youtube](https://www.youtube.com/watch?v=nJPERZDfyWc).

 + Oct 19 - In this session, I want _you_ to teach _me_ something new, something enchanting, something that remixes 'history' (broadly conceived) via a medium or technology that you know well.
 Come prepared to collaborate with your peers to create and teach.
+Or we might do some Augmented Reality using [MindAR](https://hiukim.github.io/mind-ar-js-doc/) and github pages.

 **FALL BREAK** Week of Oct 24